 1 cup: 19 micrograms (27 percent DV)

-Mushrooms make a great vegetarian- and vegan-approved source of selenium and many other essential nutrients.
+Mushrooms make a great vegetarian- and vegan-approved source of this mineral and many other essential nutrients.

 8. Halibut, cooked with skin

 3 ounces: 17 micrograms (24 percent DV)

 There are pros and cons of halibut fish, but the fact that this fish is a selenium-rich seafood option is definitely a pro.

 10. Navy beans

 1 cup: 15 micrograms (22 percent DV)

 Loved by many vegetarians and vegans as an excellent plant-based source of protein, navy beans also contain an impressive amount of folate, manganese and selenium.

 1 ounce: 15 micrograms (21 percent DV)